-1. Budget private labels generate lower margins to retailers than national brand equivalent private labels.
-By offering budget private labels, category profitability may erode due to cannibalising effects if shoppers buy the cheaper budget label instead of more profitable alternatives (trading down).

-2. Mainstream retailers use the store banner brand to endorse their budget private labels.
-If product quality is perceived as being lower and results in dissatisfaction it may have a negative impact on overall shopper trust in the retail brand.
+- Budget private labels generate lower margins to retailers than national brand equivalent private labels.
+By offering budget private labels, category profitability may erode due to cannibalising effects if shoppers buy the cheaper budget label instead of more profitable alternatives (trading down). - Most mainstream retailers used the store banner brand to endorse their budget private labels.
+However, if product quality is perceived as being lower and results in dissatisfaction it may have a negative impact on overall shopper trust in the retail brand.

-In view of the above we have observed four interesting initiatives at EU retailers regarding their budget private label strategy:
+In view of the above IPLC have observed four interesting initiatives at EU retailers regarding their budget private label strategy:

-- 1. In 2014 Carrefour decided to relaunch its budget private label Carrefour Discount.
-Now the products no longer refer to the store banner brand as the name and logo were removed from the packaging. - In 2015 Albert Heijn withdrew most of its AH Basic budget private label from the chilled convenience sector.
-AH Basic products were replaced by fancy labels not referring to the store banner or by the AH national brand equivalent private label of better quality. - 3.
-Edeka's budget private label line Gut & Günstig (good and attractively priced) offers unconditionally the same price and quality as benchmark discounter Aldi.
+- In 2014 Carrefour decided to relaunch its budget private label Carrefour Discount.
+The Carrefour name and logo were removed from the packaging, effectively distancing the discount products from the store banner. - 2.
+In 2015 Albert Heijn withdrew most of its AH Basic budget private label from the chilled convenience sector.
+AH Basic products were replaced by fancy labels not referring to the store banner, or by the AH national brand equivalent private label of better quality. - 3.
+Edeka's budget private label line 'Gut & Günstig' (good and attractively priced) unconditionally offers the same price and quality as benchmark discounter Aldi.
 Moreover, the Gut und Günstig packaging design was upgraded.
 In addition to this value-added products were made available under the national brand equivalent private label Edeka.
-These products are priced higher than usual (price gap with brands 19% as opposed to the EU average of 33%). - 4.
-Although not included in our research we noticed that Jumbo Supermarkets in the Netherlands launched its Allerslimste Koop (Smartest Buy) assortment.
-These are products of similar quality as the national brand and the national brand equivalent private labels.
-While maintaining the same quality packaging, the price of Allerslimste Koop products was reduced to Lidl level.
+These products are priced higher than usual (price gap with brands 19% as opposed to the EU average of 33%).

+4. Although not included in our research we noticed that Jumbo Supermarkets in the Netherlands launched its 'Allerslimste Koop' (Smartest Buy) assortment.
+These are products of similar quality to the national brand and the national brand equivalent private labels.
+While maintaining the same quality packaging, the price of 'Allerslimste Koop' products was reduced to Lidl level.
 Just by printing a banner on the packaging the products became visible as a separate line within the standard Jumbo private label range to the shoppers.

-The last two initiatives demonstrate that retailers are taking serious action to discourage the drainaway of shoppers to discounters.
+The last two initiatives demonstrate that retailers are taking serious action to discourage the drain-away of shoppers to discounters.